 A sixth form with flexible entry requirements

 Entry to selective school sixth forms depends upon GCSE grades.
 At RIC though we find GCSE results are not the best predictor of sixth form success and offer a more flexible approach.
 We do not have minimum GCSE grade requirements for starting A levels in particular subjects.
 It is not unusual for students joining us from other schools to start a two-year A level programme while resitting key GCSEs.
 Others choose to restart their sixth form studies after completing their first year elsewhere, or to transfer directly into our Year 13.
 One bad year doesn’t have to mean the end of higher education dreams.
+For information about our admission procedures click here.

-A sixth form where you will have a dedicated personal tutor, providing one to one support and guidance
+A sixth form where you will have a dedicated personal tutor, providing one-to-one support and guidance

 You’ll be taught by specialist teachers who are experts in their fields.
 Every RIC student gets the support of a dedicated personal tutor ensuring students are keeping constant track of their own progress.
 Our expertise in advising students and guiding them through their university applications is unmatched.